-Zeni Rusmawati1, Tyasha Ayu Melynda Sari2, Dinur Aulia Putri Ningtyas3
+Zeni Rusmawati, Tyasha Ayu Melynda Sari, Dinur Aulia Putri Ningtyas

-University of Muhammadiyah Surabaya123
+University of Muhammadiyah Surabaya

 Abstract.
-The purpose of this study is to ascertain how green technology functions as a moderating factor between the influence of green marketThe purpose of this study is to ascertain how green technology functions as a moderating factor in the relationship between the impact of a green market orientation and green performance, which includes both environmental and green economic performance.
-This study makes use of survey data from 157 SMEs.
+The purpose of this study is to ascertain how green technology functions as a moderating factor between the item of green market The purpose of this study is to ascertain we green technology functions as a moderating factor in the relationship between the impact of a green market orientation and green performance, which includes both environmental and green economic performance.
+This study makes use of survey data 11 m 157 SMEs.
 SEM-PLS was used to examine the hypothesis testing.
-This study demonstrates that the beneficial effects of a green market orientation on environmental performance can be mitigated by green technology.
+This study demonstrates that the beneficial effects of a guaranteet orientation on environmental performance can be mitigated by green technology.
 The impact of a green market orientation on the success of the green economy can also be mitigated by green technology.
 Based on the research findings, SMEs can enhance their cost efficiency by implementing green technology more extensively, which can decrease environmental effects and boost productivity.
 Applying sustainability principles is necessary for SMEs with a green market orientation to enhance their environmental performance